Acxiom/metalus/spark-pipeline-engine/docs/application.md

 * **applicationJson** - This parameter is useful when passing the contents of the configuration as a string.
 This is not a recommended option since large configurations could have issues.
-* **applicationConfigPath** - This is the path to the configuration file on the file.
+* **applicationConfigPath** - This is the path to the configuration file on the file system.
 * **applicationConfigurationLoader** - This is used to specify a different file manager.
 Default is local.

 ### Local Disk
-There are two ways to pull the configuration from local disk, the first is using the *applicationJson* property.
+There are two ways to pull the configuration from the local disk, the first is using the *applicationJson* property.
 The second method involves populating the *applicationConfigPath* property and either not providing a value for the *applicationConfigurationLoader* property or using the value *com.acxiom.pipeline.utils.LocalFileManager*.